RugbyPass have secured the rights to stream Super Rugby Trans-Tasman in the UK & Ireland

 The lowdown on the five New Zealand franchises

-The time difference means these matches usually have early-morning kick-offs on Friday and Saturday in the UK – there are even a few ‘middle of the night’ fixtures with afternoon start times in New Zealand’s competition this year – but RugbyPass viewers will be able to watch matches on demand should they want a lie-in!
+The time difference means these matches have morning kick-offs on Friday and Saturday in the UK but RugbyPass viewers will be able to watch matches on demand should they want a lie-in!

 Sky’s rugby coverage has continued to dwindle over the years and its loss of Super Rugby means the British & Irish Lions tour is the only event left on its roster.